bramcal/Q-VAT/README.md

 - **Input directory:** Data directory containing sub-directories for each sample.
 - **Pixel calibration (µm/px):** Calibration of the pixels in the original image.
-- **Vascular compartement separation threshold (µm):** Threshold to split the vasculure in two compartements based on the mean branch diameter.
+- **Vascular compartment separation threshold (µm):** Threshold to split the vasculure in two compartements based on the mean branch diameter.
 - **Close label radius (µm):** Used to fill small holes in the vascular mask with a diameter below the Close label radius.
 - **Prune ends threshold (µm):** Used to prune endpoint branches with a length below the prune ends threshold.
 - **Save_Output_Figures (Yes/No):** Allows the user to choose whether or not to save the output figures.